 The Academic Fresh Start policy is an appeals procedure that allows a student returning to Southeast Missouri State University after a prolonged absence to request academic forgiveness of prior cumulative grade point average (GPA).
 The policy is designed for undergraduate students who have gained maturity outside of higher education and have demonstrated acceptable academic performance following their return.
-The Academic Fresh Start policy is subject to the following conditions:
+The granting of an Academic Fresh Start is subject to the following conditions:

-1. Academic Fresh Start applies only to returning undergraduate students who had previously

-- completed 30 semester hours or less and have had an absence of at least three calendar years from any post-secondary institution. - 2.
+- 1. Academic Fresh Start applies only to returning undergraduate students who had previously completed 30 or fewer semester hours and have had an absence of at least three calendar years from any post-secondary institution. - 2.
 Academic Fresh Start will affect all courses (including transfer credit) taken prior to the three-year absence.
-None of these courses, regardless of grade, will count toward a degree.
 It may be elected only one time and is irrevocable. - 3.
 A minimum of 12 semester hours of graded courses with a GPA of 2.0 must be completed after returning to Southeast before an Academic Fresh Start may be requested.
 For purposes of consideration for Academic Fresh Start, degree and non-degree credit courses will be used to compute GPA.
 No requests will be considered after the student's first application for a baccalaureate degree. - 4.
 The student must submit a written request to the Office of the Registrar.
-The request must have written approval of the student's advisor or designee.

-With the approval of the University Registrar, the student will be granted an Academic Fresh Start.
+The request must have written approval of the student's advisor or designee. - 5.
+Upon the approval of the University Registrar, the student will be granted an Academic Fresh Start.
 The student's permanent academic record will remain a record of all coursework completed, including transfer credit recorded on the permanent academic record.
-Courses taken prior to the three-year absence will not be used in computing GPA and CANNOT be used to meet any requirements (e.g., degree, prerequisite, certification)
+Courses taken prior to the three-year absence will not be used in computing GPA and CANNOT be used to meet any requirements (e.g., degree, prerequisite, certification).